-- 921.8 A1 A self-interest, familiarity or intimidation threat might be created by a personal or family relationship between: - (a) A partner or employee of the firm who is not an assurance team member; and - (b) A director or officer of the assurance client or an employee in a position to exert significant influence over the subject matter information of the assurance engagement. - 921.8 A2 Factors that are relevant in evaluating the level of such threats include: - The nature of the relationship between the partner or employee of the firm and the director or officer or employee of the client. - The degree of interaction of the partner or employee of the firm with the assurance team. - The position of the partner or employee within the firm. - The role of the individual within the client. - 921.8 A3 Examples of actions that might be safeguards to address such self-interest, familiarity or intimidation threats include: - Structuring the partner's or employee's responsibilities to reduce any potential influence over the assurance engagement. - Having an appropriate reviewer review the relevant assurance work performed.
+- 921.8 A1 A self-interest, familiarity or intimidation threat might be created by a personal or family relationship between: - (a) A partner or employee of the firm who is not an assurance team member; and - (b) Any of the following individuals at the assurance client: - (i) A director or officer; - (ii) An employee in a position to exert significant influence over the underlying subject matter or, in an attestation engagement, an employee in a position to exert significant influence over the subject matter information of the assurance engagement. - 921.8 A2 Factors that are relevant in evaluating the level of such threats include: - The nature of the relationship between the partner or employee of the firm and the director or officer or employee of the client. - The degree of interaction of the partner or employee of the firm with the assurance team. - The position of the partner or employee within the firm. - The role of the individual within the client.

+- 921.8 A3 Examples of actions that might be safeguards to address such selfinterest, familiarity or intimidation threats include: - Structuring the partner's or employee's responsibilities to reduce any potential influence over the assurance engagement. - Having an appropriate reviewer review the relevant assurance work performed.

-RECENT SERVICE WITH AN ASSURANCE CLIENT
+SECTION 922 RECENT SERVICE WITH AN ASSURANCE CLIENT

-- 922.1 Firms are required to comply with the fundamental principles, be independent and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to independence. - 922.2 If an assurance team member has recently served as a director or officer or employee of the assurance client, a self-interest, self-review or familiarity threat might be created .
+- Firms are required to comply with the fundamental principles, be independent and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to independence. - 922.2 If an assurance team member has recently served as a director or officer or employee of the assurance client, a self-interest, self-review or familiarity threat might be created.
 This section sets out specific requirements and application material relevant to applying the conceptual framework in such circumstances.